legacysurvey/legacysurvey/pages/dr3/files.rst

    File Count: 2

 In the example above, there are 6 CCDs used for the stacked image, corresponding to 2 unique, multi-extension files.

+|

+**Footnotes**

+..
+[1] The Astro Data Lab is part of the Community Science and Data Center (CSDC) of NSF's National Optical Infrared Astronomy Research Laboratory.